 Size: 4.1 x 2.4 x 2.4 inches | Weight: 5.1 ounces

-Lifx makes excellent bulbs that work with Google Assistant.
-All of them are Wi-Fi enabled, which means you don’t need a special bridge to enable their smart features.
+Lifx makes some of the best cheap smart home devices that work with Google Assistant.
+All of its bulbs are Wi-Fi enabled, which means you don’t need a special bridge to enable their smart features.
 The Lifx Mini smart bulb in particular is excellent for smaller fixtures, like bedside or desk lamps.
 Its compact design is versatile and you’ll probably be tempted to pick up more than one.

 In addition, the Lifx A19 and standout Lifx+ can both produce dazzling color effects, including a candle flicker, a strobe, and syncing with the music you're playing.
 The Lifx+ even has infrared technology for camera night vision.
 Best of all, the Lifx A19 and Lifx+ are both rated for 1100 lumens, making them some the brightest smart bulbs on the market.